 If there must be McDonald's, let it be this one.

-The city won the right to build fortifications in 1285, after the Mongol invasion, and for a time its wall had 47 towers.
+In 1285, after the Mongol invasion, the city won the right to build fortifications, and for a time the city's wall had 47 towers.
 Most were demolished in the early 19th century, but a few survive, including this one.
 The street itself, Florianska, was part of the old royal processional way, but the buildings all got makeovers at one time or another in the 20th century.
 Yes, that's the same McDonald's in the distance.

 Two nearby survivors, the towers of the Carpenters and the Joiners, separated by the city's arsenal.

 Just outside the gate and across what was once a moat, there's this barbican, built in 1499.
 A Turkish victory at Bukavina, in northern Romania, persuaded the Poles that they'd better be ready for the worst.